 Home Computer -> External Mylio Drive via USB cable, and then External Mylio Drive -> Work Computer via USB cable.

 You could also accomplish this with a mobile device, for instance:

-Home Computer -> iOS Device via home network, and then iOS Device -> Work Computer via work network.
+Home Computer -> iOS Device via your home network, and then iOS Device -> Work Computer when on your work network.

 In both instances, the quality in which the photos sync to the intermediary device is the maximum quality that the destination machine can receive.
 In the above example, if the External Mylio Drive is given Original images, the work computer can then receive Originals, Previews, or Thumbnails.
 However, if the iOS Device in the above example is only given Thumbnails, then the Work Computer will only have access to Thumbnails.

 Extended Details of Ghost Images